watchexec/cargo-watch/README.md

 target-folder-ignorer.
 Check your options and paths.

-You can also use the `--watch-when-idle` flag to ignore any event that happens while the command is running.
+You can also use the `--watch-when-idle` flag to ignore any event that happens while the command is running. **This will become the default in 8.0.**

 ### If it runs repeatedly only touching ignored files

 Make sure the files you ignored are the only ones being touched.
-Use the `--debug` option to see exactly which files were modified and triggered the restart (or were ignored).
+Use the `--why` option to see exactly which files were modified and triggered the restart.
 Some programs and libraries create temporary files that may not match a simple ignore pattern.

 As above, you can also use the `--watch-when-idle` flag to help.